 During the COVID-19 pandemic in the spring of 2020, most of the Nashville Rose Society members followed the Tennessee governor’s and the Nashville mayor’s orders to shelter-in-place.
 For most of us, this gave us more time to enjoy the company of our gardens.
 We were able to tend to our roses during a time when they need so much attention – uncovering mulch, pruning, feeding and watering, as well as weeding.

-Abiding by the government official’s orders, Cheekwood Estate and Gardens was closed to the public in March, which included the volunteers who tend to the Rose Study Garden.
+Abiding by the state and local government official’s orders, Cheekwood Estate and Gardens was closed to the public in March, which included the volunteers who tend to the Rose Study Garden.
 The Garden had to shelter-in-place all alone.
 The roses in the garden depended on the heavens for rain (which fortunately we did have plenty), but they did not get pruned (other than what the deer helped with), mulched or fertilized.

 In June, Cheekwood was finally able to allow a limited number of volunteers into the Garden to start working.
 On June 1, Bob Bowen, Rose Study Garden Manager, and Ron Daniels, NRS 2020 Co-president, began the weeding and cleanup process.
 Imagine what your garden would look like by June if it had not been tended to all spring.

 Ron indicated that in over twenty-five years of growing roses, he had never experienced a situation were a rose garden had no work done until early June.
 The plants themselves were overgrown to the point that you could not walk between many of them.
 There were few blooms, and because no deadheading had been performed, the spent blooms had gone to seed.

 On June 8, nine volunteers worked a total of 32 1/2 hours in the garden.
 As fate would have it, it was one of the hottest days of the year, with a heat index close to 100 degrees.